nathanleclaire/blog/content/post/the-metrics-clock-insights-into-the-production-paradigm.markdown

 ## To Observability

-Dollar bars work partially because they shift the lens to focusing on what we actually care about, i.e., money exchanged and new information, not the ticking of the clock.
+Dollar bars work partially because they shift the lens to focusing on what you actually care about, i.e., money exchanged and new information, not the ticking of the clock.
 Can we apply similar operations in observability to get better results?
 I think so.
 For instance, let's look at sampling tracing data.

 One of the features in Honeycomb's [Refinery](https://github.com/honeycombio/refinery), a proxy for sampling distributed tracing data before sending it to a storage system, is the introduction of novel sampling methods such as [dynamic sampling](https://docs.honeycomb.io/manage-data-volume/refinery/sampling-methods/#dynamic-sampling) that improve on grabbing traces randomly.
 In dynamic sampling, the sampler maintains a map of how often it has seen a particular value of a span field, and samples more frequently seen values more aggressively, resulting in a "compression" of sorts that keeps more of the novel data such as failure states, and assuages the concern that we might not have what we need when we go to look for it.